colinleefish/install-kubernetes-from-binaries/README.md

-# Installing K8s from Binaries
+# Install Kubernetes from Binaries

 This is a notebook I made while learning to install Kubernetes from binaries.
 I set up one Master and two Nodes.
 No scripts were used during the installation, and there's no HA setup.